Get more value from your analytics fast.

 What does performance harmony look like?

-Consider this comparison of workload executions for logistic regression (a common analytics algorithm) between SAS Viya and open source packages (OSPs) when monitoring technology was deployed to the sessions to observe their performance.
+Consider this comparison of workload executions for logistic regression (a common analytics algorithm) between Viya and open-source packages (OSPs) when monitoring technology was deployed to the sessions to observe their performance.

 View workload execution details

-SAS Viya provides the expected outcome: Adding cores showed that SAS runtime was 12% to 700% faster than the OSPs across the worker nodes.
+Viya provides the expected outcome: Adding cores showed that SAS runtime was distinctly faster than the OSPs across the worker nodes.
 OSP 1, which is closest to SAS in eight cores, didn’t keep up with SAS runtimes as cores were added.
 This leads to higher costs with no improvement in runtime (or sometimes longer runtime).
+This result is confirmed by The Futurum Group’s benchmarking findings that showed, that:

 Figure 3: Runtimes vs. available cores